Cirrus Aircraft: Facilities

 On 6 May 2015, Cirrus announced that it will establish a new facility campus called the "Vision Center" in Knoxville, Tennessee on the city's McGhee Tyson Airport.
 The facility will focus on all customer interactions and aircraft service including training (with a full level-D flight simulator), maintenance & repair, personalization, and deliveries for both the Vision Jet and SR-series.
 The center opened on 12 January 2017.
 All manufacturing operations were said to remain in Duluth and Grand Forks.

 In May 2019, the company announced that it will open its first factory-direct satellite service facility outside of Knoxville, at McKinney National Airport near Dallas, Texas, where it will expand its flight training, maintenance, and aircraft management operations.
 In May 2023, the company started construction of a 45000 sqft addition to its McKinney Airport facility at a cost of US$13 million, with the airport, city of McKinney and McKinney Economic Development Corporation contributing funds.
 The new construction will provide space for aircraft sales, flight training, factory service and aircraft management.
 It will also include a 15000 sqft maintenance hangar, 15000 sqft storage hangar, eight shade hangars, a flight simulator room, retail store and customer lounge area.

 In February 2020, Cirrus announced plans to establish a new engineering and design center in the Phoenix, Arizona metropolitan area, unveiled in September 2021 to be an Innovation Center located in the city of Chandler.
 Also in September, the company announced plans to open another Cirrus Innovation Center in McKinney, Texas, and expand its flight training services to a facility on the Scottsdale Airport in Scottsdale, Arizona.
 Later that same month, Cirrus Orlando was introduced, with two new training and service locations in Central Florida at the Kissimmee Gateway Airport in Kissimmee, Florida and Orlando Executive Airport in Orlando, Florida.

 In February 2022, Cirrus announced that it had acquired the assets of Benton Harbor, Michigan–based Flying Colors Aviation, Inc., to expand the current facility there and increase its paint production capabilities, and in April announced the opening of both Cirrus France and Cirrus Rotterdam, two regional sales offices located in Valenciennes, France and Rotterdam, Netherlands, that will also support existing Cirrus training and service centers across Europe.

+In June 2026, the company unveiled a new "Talent Center" in Hermantown, Minnesota, seeking to add 240 additional jobs in the town, which neighbors Duluth.
+It will act as a centralized hub for workforce development, technical training and recruitment, housed in a former Harley-Davidson facility.